 Community Corrections Partnership (CCP)

 The Community Corrections Partnership (CCP) is comprised of members outlined in the California Penal Code Section 1230, paragraph 2, subdivision b, including the members of the executive committee consisting of: the Chief Probation Officer of the county as chair, the Chief of Police, the Sheriff, the District Attorney, the Public Defender, the Presiding Judge of the Superior Court, and one department head from either the Department of Social Services or the Department of Mental Health.
-Click here [PDF] to download the current agenda of the CCP meetings.
+Click here to view the current agenda of the CCP meetings.

 The clerical staff assigned to the Adult Division performs usual clerical and secretarial duties and also provide language translation services for clients, victims and officers.
 Clerical staff plays a key role in supporting all of the units within the adult division.